NVIDIA-NeMo/Run/docs/learning-resources/tutorials/running-your-first-experiment.md

 print(f"Large network result: {large_result}")
 ```

-## Step 3: Combining Config and Partial
+## Step 3: Combine Config and Partial

 Now let's combine what we learned about `Config` with `Partial` and `Experiment`: